Israelis Seek to Comfort Holocaust's Loneliest Survivors

 As home to the world's largest survivor community, Israel is grappling to serve the needs of thousands of people like Weiner who are living out their final days alone.
 Various government bodies and private organizations chip in to offer material, psychological and medical support to the survivors, still scarred by the horrors they experienced 70 years ago.
 But all agree that the greatest burden late in their lives is loneliness.

-"It's not pleasant to be alone," Weiner said in his apartment south of Tel Aviv.
-"It gives a good feeling" to have people visit.
+"It's not pleasant to be alone," Weiner said in his apartment just outside Tel Aviv.
+"It gives a good feeling" to have people visit, he said.

 Some 160,000 elderly survivors remain in Israel, with a similar number worldwide.
 In Israel, about half receive special government stipends, but a third still live under the poverty line, well above the national 20 percent poverty rate.